Survey Rating Scales – Good to Bad

 What is a survey rating scale?

-The rating scale 1-5 poor to excellent can also be used excellent to poor.
-This is one of the most popular survey scales.
-Below are some example rating titles for this scale.
-The 5 point rating scale is also referred to as a likert scale.
+The rating scale 1-5 poor to excellent is one of the most popular survey scales.
+It’s simple, versatile, and easy for respondents to understand.
+Here are some variations of this scale, also known as a Likert scale:

 • Excellent, Good, Average, Bad, Terrible